donkirkby/chess-kit/raw_rules/new_rules.md

 These games are in early development or playtesting.
 The rules might get more filled out or change based on feedback from players.

+## Split-Brain Chess
+This is another chess game for four players, this time more chaotic than Crowded House.
+The players each have to contribute half the move, but it gets messy when they don't agree.

+Because chaos is frustrating in a long game, I wanted to base it on a simplified version of chess that plays more quickly.
+I chose Los Alamos chess, which is a simplified set of rules used by the first computer chess program, when computers weren't powerful enough to play regular chess.

+### Design Questions
+1. Los Alamos chess, or Tic Tac Chec?
+2. Is it more fun for the mover to draw a movement vector, instead of circling a target?
+It's definitely simpler to circle a target.

+### Equipment
+A standard chess set, a checker or a coin, plus a piece of paper, a pen, and a pencil for each player.

+### Setup
+Los Alamos chess is played on a 6x6 board, without bishops, so put the bishops aside, along with two pawns of each colour.
+You can use a regular chess board, just don't use the squares along all four edges.
+Place the checker or coin in the black king's corner.
+The checker reminds players to ignore the outer squares, and also reminds players about the movement rules, described later.
+That leaves you with this starting position:

+    . . . . . . . .
+    . r n q k n r .
+    . p p p p p p .
+    . . . . . . . .
+    . . . . . . . .
+    .
+P P P P P P .
+    .
+R N Q K N R .
+    . . . . . . . .
+    arrow: h8, h8, black

+Put the two extra pawns of each colour in a bag or box, and let each player take a pawn without looking to choose the colour they will play.

+Each player should take a piece of paper, and write a 6x6 grid on it in pen.

+### Play
+The rules of standard chess apply, with these changes:

+* Partners make a move together, as described in the next section.
+* Pawns cannot move two squares on their first move.
+* No castling.
+* Pawns cannot promote to bishops.

+### Making a Move
+To make a move, one partner is the **chooser**, who chooses which piece to move.
+The other is the **mover**, who decides where to move it.
+Each team has one partner on the king side of the board and one on the queen side of the board.
+The partner on the same side as the **ch**ecker is the **ch**ooser.

+Starting with the two white players, they both shield their paper grids from each other with a hand or a book, and circle a square in pencil.
+The chooser is circling the piece they choose to move, and the mover is circling the square they want to move it to.
+Once they've both circled a square, they reveal their grids.

+The mover takes the chosen piece and makes a legal chess move that places it as close as possible to the square they circled.
+If more than one square is the same distance, the mover may choose which one they want to move to.
+Use "Manhattan distance", or the number of steps between the squares without making any diagonal steps.

+While writing down their moves, players must follow these rules:

+* They may not say anything or look at their partner's paper.
+* The chooser must circle a square that has one of their pieces on it, and that piece must have a legal move.
+* If the chooser circles an invalid square, they must circle the nearest valid square instead.
+If more than one valid square is the same distance, the opponents may choose which one to use.

+After the white team finishes their move, the black team uses the same steps to make a move.
+After the black team finishes their move, they slide the checker from the king's corner to the queen's corner, or vice versa.
+Then the steps repeat.

+### Winning the Game
+As in regular chess, put the opponent's king in checkmate to win the game.

 ## Gravity Chess
 This game was inspired by several video games that have pieces dropping down a well and stacking on the bottom.
 Its most unusual mechanics are that both